-Eight-try Glasgow ease aside bottom side Zebre
+Eight-try Glasgow thrash bottom side Zebre in URC

-Glasgow Warriors 50-8 Zebre: Johnny Matthews hat-trick helps hosts ease to eight-try win
+Glasgow Warriors 50-8 Zebre: Johnny Matthews claims hat-trick as hosts enjoy eight-try win

 Last updated on .From the section Rugby Union